 The mission of the Organisation for Economic Co-operation and Development (OECD) is to promote policies that will improve the economic and social well-being of people around the world.

 The OECD provides a forum in which governments can work together to share experiences and seek solutions to common problems.
-We work with governments to understand what drives economic, social and environmental change.
-We measure productivity and global flows of trade and investment.
-We analyse and compare data to predict future trends.
+They work with governments to understand what drives economic, social and environmental change.
+They measure productivity and global flows of trade and investment.
+They analyse and compare data to predict future trends.
 They set international standards on a wide range of things, from agriculture and tax to the safety of chemicals.

 They look, too, at issues that directly affect the lives of ordinary people, like how much they pay in taxes and social security, and how much leisure time they can take.
 They compare how different countries’ school systems are readying their young people for modern life, and how different countries’ pension systems will look after their citizens in old age.

 Drawing on facts and real-life experience, they recommend policies designed to make the lives of ordinary people better.
 The common thread of their work is a shared commitment to market economies backed by democratic institutions and focused on the wellbeing of all citizens.See more